actualbudget/docs/docs/contributing/leadership/new-core-contributors-guide.md

 So you've been invited to join the core contributor team.
 What next?
 What is expected of you?
 How can you contribute?

 The level of your involvement is up to yourself.
-We do not assign specific roles or responsobilities but instead allow people to choose what they want to work on.
+We do not assign specific roles or responsibilities but instead allow people to choose what they want to work on.
 For example:

 - Trevor is leading the responsive mobile app efforts;
 - Jed helped set up the new donation systems and the new website (among a lot of other things);